aceyiyuan/dataGraphics/README.md

 Access interactive datagraphics [https://chart-studio.plot.ly/~dizzySummer].

-Colormind is a color scheme generator that uses deep learning.
+One way to select better looking plot colors-->Colormind is a color scheme generator that uses deep learning.
 It can learn color styles from photographs, movies, and popular art[http://colormind.io/].